College of Liberal Arts

 Mary Kate Birge

 Areas of Interest: Dr. Collinge joined the Mount faculty in 1980.
 He now holds the Knott Professorship in Theology and a joint appointment to the department of philosophy.
 He has research interests in Augustine, Catholic social teaching, and spirituality.
 He is the author of Historical Dictionary of Catholicism (Scarecrow, 2012).
 Since 1996, he has chaired the Adams County (PA) Heritage Festival.

 Areas of Interest: Dr. Hochschild joined the Theology Faculty full-time in 2012, after teaching philosophy courses for the Seminary for five years.
 Her research interests are in patristics, especially Augustine and Origen, and a historical approach to systematics.
 She also teaches and does research in St. Thomas Aquinas, ancient and medieval philosophy, Greek patristics, spirituality and the historical interaction between the ancient world and early Christianity.
 Just for fun, she is interested in the modern papacy and the tension between modernity and scholasticism in the Catholic Church.
 Her recent publication is a book, Memory in Augustine’s Theological Anthropology (Oxford: 2012).

 Areas of Interest: Dr. McCarthy is the Fr.
 James M. Forker Professor of Catholic Social Teaching.
 He teaches and writes in the areas of social ethics, Catholic social teaching, and moral theology.
-His most recent book is Sharing God's Good Company (Eerdmans, 2012).
-His courses this year are liberal arts seminar, senior seminar, moral theology, and theology and film.
+His courses this year are liberal arts seminar, senior seminar, and bioethics.

 Areas of Interest: Dr. Stetler joined the Mount in 2012.
 Her research interests include theological anthropology, spirituality, comparative theology and interreligious dialogue, and modern and postmodern theologies.
 She is also concerned with the nexus of theology and psychology and, in particular, in theological discussions of suffering, trauma, and mental illness.